-1. It no longer feels comforting and instead feels like a corked bottle or a closed box you put yourself in.
+1. Your comfort zone can be the biggest danger in your life if it no longer feels comforting and instead feels like a corked bottle or a closed box you put yourself in

 Your comfort zone, like any zone, has boundaries.
 Inside those boundaries you’re happy and content; outside, you’re unsure and afraid.
 Those boundaries are made up of your own fears and limitations, sure.
 They’re also made up of fears and limitations put upon you by others.
 Those boundaries, I say kindly, are chosen by you.
 You can only experience what’s inside that zone, and if what you want for your life falls outside those boundaries, well, you’ll never have/be/do/say it.